Esnilg/QPLIB/README.md

 Based on the analysis:
 - **Glover's linearization** is recommended for larger problems due to its computational efficiency and ability to find good solutions quickly.
 - For smaller problems where bound quality is critical, **Glover-Woolsey** may be preferred.

 ---

-## License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for details.

----

-For any questions or issues, please open an issue in the repository or contact the author.

----